-One of the most common questions asked by clients who are considering a divorce is how much it will cost.
-And while it is a very valid question, New York City divorce lawyers understand that the answer isn’t a simple one.
+One of the most common questions asked by clients who are considering filing for divorce is how much it will cost.
+While it is a very valid question, New York City divorce lawyers understand that the answer isn’t a simple one.

 Divorces, like the couples who file for them, are highly diverse, with many unique issues.
 So how much it will cost one couple to divorce will be very different from what it will cost another couple to divorce, depending on these unique aspects.